nwg-piotr/psuinfo/README.md

 -F - use Fahrenheit instead of ℃
--N - display field names (except for (g)raphical CPU load bar) -T - test execution time
+-N - display field names (except for (g)raphical CPU load bar) -S<number> - number of spaces between components (-S2 by default) -T - test execution time
--ALL - display all possible data (for use in terminal)
+-all - display all possible data (for use in terminal)
 ```

 ## Sample usage: